The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 You can opt to pull with Unmend instead.
 If you do so, replace the last two hits of the Souleater combo with a Stalwart Soul combo.
 You will also need to use prepull Blood Weapon, as weaving Edge->Blood Weapon after Unmend without clipping is not feasible.
 The use of a spell with fixed 2.50-second recast time makes this Blood Weapon window somewhat tighter, but it is still consistently doable.

-Briefly taking aggro on both bosses to use invulns on a double Fluid Swing plus additonal autoattacks has very high value.
+Briefly taking aggro on both bosses to use invulns on a double Fluid Swing plus additonal autoa-ttacks has very high value.
 With fast killtimes, using invulns in such a way may cause you to be unable to use them in Phase 3, but the tradeoff is almost always worth it.

 Note that if you do use Living Dead for a set of Fluid Swings, you will probably need to use TBN on yourself directly afterward because Hand of Pain ignores invulnerability.

 TBN has great value in this phase in general.
-Starting after the first double Fluid Swing, it can be chained on cooldown to cover, in order, autoattacks while moving back to center, the second double Fluid Swing, autoattacks plus Protean damage on the hand tank, and the Drainage tethers.
+Starting after the first double Fluid Swing, it can be chained on cooldown to cover, in order, auto-attacks while moving back to center, the second double Fluid Swing, auto-attacks plus Protean damage on the hand tank, and the Drainage tethers.

 Shadow Wall can be used directly after the first Hand of Pain and last through the second Fluid Swing.

 The fixed 2.50-second recast time on your AoE combo makes getting full value from Blood Weapon difficult.
 The best way to deal with this is to hold it until you reach 100 blood and then do the following rotation:

-Unleash->Blood Weapon->Bloodspiller->Bloodspiller->Stalwart Soul->Bloodspiller->Unleash
+Unleash -> Blood Weapon -> Bloodspiller- > Bloodspiller -> Stalwart Soul -> Bloodspiller -> Unleash

 This sequence only waits on the 2.50 recast time once while Blood Weapon is active and should be consistently doable.
 This should happen as the Drainage tethers go out if you got all five hits of your first Blood Weapon, or earlier if you didn't.
 You can also opt to hold Blood Weapon for your second Delirium if killtime permits.

-You will gain about 2400 mana from passive generation between Living Liquid hitting 0 HP and Brute Justice/Bruise Chaser becoming targetable, so make sure not to end the phase at full mana.
+You will gain about 2400 mana from passive generation between Living Liquid hitting zero HP and Brute Justice/Bruise Chaser becoming targetable, so make sure not to end the phase at full mana.

 ### Phase Two: Bruise Chaser/Cruise Justice